Chart Color Schemes

 Brookfield hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Brookfield's median age is 32 years, which is younger than Greater Melbourne's average of 37 and significantly lower than the national average of 38.
-Compared to Greater Melbourne, Brookfield has a higher percentage of residents aged 5-14 (18.0%) but fewer residents aged 25-34 (13.6%).
+Brookfield's median age is 32 years, which is younger than Greater Melbourne's average of 37 and significantly lower than Australia's national average of 38 years.
+Compared to Greater Melbourne, Brookfield has a higher proportion of residents aged 5-14 (18.0%) but fewer residents aged 25-34 (13.6%).
 This concentration of 5-14 year-olds is well above the national average of 12.2%.
-According to post-2021 Census data, the percentage of residents aged 75 to 84 has increased from 3.1% to 4.4%, while the percentage of those aged 25 to 34 has decreased from 15.2% to 13.6%.
-By 2041, demographic modeling suggests that Brookfield's age profile will change significantly.
-The 45 to 54 age group is projected to grow by 73%, adding 880 residents and reaching a total of 2,081.
+According to post-2021 Census data, the proportion of residents aged 75-84 has increased from 3.1% to 4.4%, while the proportion of residents aged 25-34 has decreased from 15.2% to 13.6%.
+Demographic projections suggest that Brookfield's age profile will change significantly by 2041, with the strongest projected growth in the 45-54 cohort, expected to grow by 74%, adding 887 residents to reach a total of 2,081.